maialenz/movieQuiz/README.md

     - The section will be divided in two.
 One part will have the picture of the movie related to the question, and another part with the question and a multiple choice answers.
     - An at the bottom showing the score count (correct answers and incorrect answers).
   - Feedback section:
-    - An with the score and time summary, as well as a sentence with some feedback to the user.
+    - An with the score summary, as well as a sentence with some feedback to the user.
     - Two call to action buttons with color changing hover feature allowing the user to return to the main page or to retake the same quiz .

 - **Footer:** it will be repeated in all the pages for consistency and good user experience